solomontesema/nn-weight-extractor/README.md

 - **Dequantization**: `float_value = (float)int16_value * 2^(-Q)`
 - **Per-layer Q selection**: Automatically finds the highest Q value that can represent all values in a layer

+### Calibration-Based Quantization

+For optimal quantization accuracy, the tool supports calibration-based quantization using representative input images.
+This generates activation-based Q values for input/output feature maps (IOFM) by analyzing actual activation ranges during forward passes:

+- **Activation-based Q values**: Q values are derived from actual activation statistics rather than weight statistics, providing better quantization accuracy
+- **Calibration images**: Provide a folder containing representative images (`.jpg` format) from your dataset
+- **Image selection**: If more than 10 images are provided, the tool uses the first 10 alphabetically ordered `.jpg` images for calibration
+- **Input layer Q value**: The first input layer always uses a constant Q value of 14 (Q14)
+- **Forward pass analysis**: The tool performs forward passes through the network to collect activation min/max statistics for each layer

 **Q-format ranges:**
 - Q0: [-32768, 32767] (largest range, lowest precision)
 - Q15: [-1, 0.99996948] (smallest range, highest precision)